 The Capstone Project

-During their Peace Corps service, students maintain contact with a Monterey Institute faculty advisor as they conduct research and gather information for a Capstone Project related to their Peace Corps assignment.
-The Capstone Project is presented in the student’s final semester in order to meet Monterey Institute MPA degree requirements.
+During their Peace Corps service, students maintain contact with a MIIS faculty advisor as they conduct research and gather information for a Capstone Project related to their Peace Corps assignment.
+The Capstone Project is presented in the student’s final semester in order to meet the Institute's MPA degree requirements.
 Capstone project planning begins in the first semester of study and is overseen by a faculty advisor.
 Students will then conduct research for their Capstone while on assignment, ensuring that the academic work is related to the successful completion of their Peace Corps mission.

 Scholarships for PCMI Students